-- Description of the subject site

-- Description of the major soil layers

-- Site Plan indicating the locations of all points of exploration

-- Explanation of applicable geologic hazards

-- Recommendations for shallow surface level and deep-cut basement-level spread foundations; allowable bearing capacity based on a settlement analysis of 1⁄2 inch total settlement and 1⁄4 inch differential settlement

-- Recommendations for fixed and free-end retaining walls

-- General excavation conditions

-- Lateral stability analysis including active pressure, passive pressure and base friction

-- Recommendations for site grading

-- Recommendations for cut slope stability

-- Recommendations for drainage and slab support

-- 2012 IBC site classification
+- Description of the site at the time of the field investigation - Surface and subsurface site investigation with a description of all major soil and rock layers - Site Plan indicating the locations of all points of investigation - · Explanation of applicable geologic hazards - Laboratory testing of all samples obtained during the field investigation - Geotechnical engineering analysis for the proposed project based on all data obtained from the site (e.g. laboratory test results and the subsurface investigation) - Recommendations for conventional surface-level spread foundations; allowable soil bearing capacity based on a settlement analysis of 1⁄2 inch total settlement and 1⁄4 inch differential settlement - Recommendations for safe cut slopes - Recommendations for fixed-end and free-end retaining walls - Lateral stability analysis including active pressure, passive pressure and base friction - Recommendations for site grading and general excavation conditions - Recommendations for slab support and drainage - 2012 IBC Site Classification

 Note: This report does not include, either specifically or by implication, any environmental assessment of the site or identification of contamination or hazardous materials or conditions.
 If the owner is concerned about the potential for such contamination, other studies should be undertaken.
 We are available to discuss the scope of work of such studies with you.
+Recommendations for basement-level facilities have not been included in our scope of services.